colosseum-wiot/user-documentation/docs/source/reservations/making_a_reservation_interactive_and_batch_mode.rst

 Making a Batch Mode Reservation
 -----------------------------

 In order to make a batch mode reservation, please upload a config file to your team's NAS.
-See: :doc:`Batch Mode Format and Process <batch_mode_format>`.
+See: :doc:`Batch Mode Format and Process </reservations/batch_mode_format>`.
 Please note that currently it is only possible to perform batch jobs for SRNs resource and not for GPUs.

 .. figure:: /_static/resources/user_guide/wiki/making_a_reservation/reservation_3.png
    :width: 600px